2547techno/firehose-node/README.md

 ### `FILE=<filename>`

 Pre-load a list of channels to join on startup.
 Channel names are separated by newlines.
-Do not have trailing newlines at the nd of the file.
+Do not have trailing newlines at the end of the file.

 ```text
 channel1